 Relationship of trust

 "But teachers and interest groups in the UK are critical of this policy," Ragazzi says.
 And it comes as no surprise to him.
-"If you give to people who aren't themselves part of the police force, you're asking for trouble.
-Teachers and have to have a relationship of trust with the people they are working with.
+"If you give police work to people who aren't themselves part of the police force, you're asking for trouble.
+Teachers and healthcare professionals have to have a relationship of trust with the people they are working with.
 But, with the present counterterrorism policy, these same groups of people are suddenly expected to start mistrusting the people they deal with, and that generates an atmosphere of suspicion.
 This kind of conflict means they can no longer do their jobs properly."

 "Most teachers I speak to feel responsible and they worry that if they miss signs of radicalization, something bad could happen at their schools.
 But they're also concerned about their pupils," Ragazzi explains.
 If you report someone wrongfully, that can have far-reaching consequences for the pupil and his or her family.